gitter-badger/stellaris-digital-frame/README.md

 stellaris-picture-viewer
 ========================

-This is an implementation for Stellaris LM3S9B92 evaluation board Can be ported to most of the Stellaris boards
+This is an implementation for Stellaris LM3S9B92 evaluation board.
+Can be ported to most of the Stellaris boards

 Featuring: